S-RASTER: Contraction Clustering for Evolving Data Streams: Introduction

-In the remainder of this paper, we provide relevant background in Sec.~\ref{sec-background}, which contains a brief recapitulation of RASTER and the motivating use case for S-RASTER, i.e.~identifying evolving hubs in streams of GPS data.
-In Sect.~\ref{sec-sraster} we provide a detailed description of S-RASTER, including a complete specification in pseudocode.\footnote{Source code is available at the following repository: \url{https://gitlab.com/fraunhofer_chalmers_centre/s-raster}.} After a brief theoretical evaluation in Sec.~\ref{sec-eval}, we highlight related work in Sec.~\ref{sec-related} and future work in Sec.~\ref{sec-future}.
+In the remainder of this paper, we provide relevant background in Sect.~\ref{sec-background}, which contains a brief recapitulation of RASTER and the motivating use case for S-RASTER, i.e.~identifying evolving hubs in streams of GPS data.
+In Sect.~\ref{sec-sraster} we provide a detailed description of S-RASTER, including a complete specification in pseudocode.
+This is followed by a theoretical evaluation of S-RASTER in Sect.~\ref{eval-theory} and a description of our experiments in Sect.~\ref{sec-exp}.
+The results of our experiments as well as a discussion of them are presented in Sect.~\ref{sec-eval}.
+Some related work is part of the evaluation section as we compare S-RASTER to competing algorithms.
+However, further related work is highlighted in Sec.~\ref{sec-related} and future work in Sec.~\ref{sec-future}.
+We finish with a conclusion in Sect.~\ref{sec-conclusion}.